 This monster of the snack food industry has to go through many steps before it takes on its form as a potato chip.
 First the potatoes are dumped into a bath and washed.
 Then they are lifted to the peeler.
 The peeler is not the modest little metal potato peeler you use in your kitchen.
 The peeler is a long cylinder with rollers that revolve around and around stripping the potato of its skin.
 The peeled potatoes then empty unto an inspection table where inspectors look for defects in the potatoes to remove.

-A conveyor lifts the chip out of the oil.
-Then workers salt, season and inspect them.
+workers salt, season and inspect them.
 A conveyor belt carries them to machines where they are packaged.
 Those packages arrive at your grocery or convenience stores.
 Americans snack on potato chips all year round.
 Yet more of these monstrously popular snack are consumed on Super Bowl Sunday than any other day.

 And to think that this monster snack began with just a humble Michigan potato!